byandell/stat627/README.md

 # stat627
 Main Repository for Stat 627 (c) University of Wisconsin Madison, a course in Professional Skills in Data Science
-Instructors: Brian Yandell & Doug Bates

-Used for Fall 2015

-There are 29 students and two instructors.
+See [syllabus.Rmd](syllabus.Rmd) for course layout.